NativeScript/docs-v7/docs/code-sharing/code-splitting.md

 # Code Splitting

-When building code sharing app, you will share a big part of the code.
+When building a code-sharing app, you will share a big part of your code across all platforms.
 However, you will encounter situations where you need to provide different code for the web app and for the mobile app.
-The most common scenario is with Angular Components where the HTML to define the UI for the web and mobile should be different.
+The most common scenario is with Angular components, where you need to define different markup  for your web and mobile apps.

-There is a simple a naming convention that allows you to provide two versions of the same file.
-All you need to do is create two files and add **.tns** before file extension to one of them, i.e.
+There is a simple naming convention that allows you to provide two versions of the same file.
+All you need to do is create two files and add a **.tns** before the file extension to one of them, i.e.

- * **name.component.html** - web specific file
+ * **name.component.html** - web-specific file
- * **name.component.tns.html** - NativeScript specific file
+ * **name.component.tns.html** - NativeScript-specific file

-The file with the **.tns** part, is designated as a NativeScript specific file, while the file without **.tns** is designated to be a web only file.
+The file with the **.tns** part, is designated as a NativeScript-specific file, while the file without **.tns** is designated to be a web-only file.

-> You can use the naming convention with any file extension:
+> **TIP**: You can use the naming convention with any file extension:
 >
  * **file.tns.ts**
  * **file.tns.html**
  * **file.tns.css**
  * **file.tns.scss**

-### Web build
+## Web build

 When you run **ng serve**, no **.tns** files will be bundled.

 Or in different words:
-> **.tns** files will get excluded from the web build
+> **.tns** files are excluded from web builds.

-### NativeScript build
+## NativeScript build

-When you run **tns run [ios/android] --bundle** all **.tns** files will be bundled instead of the web files.
+When you run **tns run [ios|android] --bundle**, all **.tns** files will be bundled instead of the web files.

 Or in different words:
-> **.tns** files will replace the web files in the NativeScript build
+> **.tns** files replace the web files in the NativeScript builds.

 ## iOS, Android, web files

-While **.tns** is used for NativeScript specific files, you can also create **Android** and **iOS** specific files.
+While **.tns** is used for NativeScript-specific files, you can also create **Android**- and **iOS**-specific files.
 This is again done with a naming convention where **.android** is used for Android files and **ios** is used for iOS files.

- * **file.ts** - **web** specific file
+ * **file.ts** - **web**-specific file
- * **file.android.ts** - **android** specific file
+ * **file.android.ts** - **android**-specific file
- * **file.ios.ts** - **iOS** specific file
+ * **file.ios.ts** - **iOS**-specific file

 ## Angular Components

-It is important to understand code splitting in the context of an Angular Component.
+It’s important to understand code splitting in the context of an Angular Component.

-The most common scenario would be to have a component with the following file structure:
+The most common scenario is a component with the following file structure:

  * **name.component.ts** - web + NativeScript shared file
  * **name.component.html** - web UI file